CanyenPalmer/MyCaddy/Project_Notes.md

 ---

 # Data Science & System Design Overview

+MyCaddy is an applied data science and decision systems project that models real-world golf conditions to generate interpretable, high-confidence decision outputs.

 Golf performance depends on both **accurate decision-making under variable conditions** and the ability to **analyze outcomes to improve future performance**.
 MyCaddy addresses both problems through a structured modeling and analytics system.